Foreign relations of Israel: South Korea

 The Republic of Korea and the State of Israel established diplomatic relations on 10 April 1962.
 Israel opened its embassy in Seoul in April 1968, which was closed by the Israeli government in 1978.
 The embassy was reopened in January 1992, with Korea opening its resident embassy in Tel Aviv in December 1993.

-On 23 August 2010 Korea Venture Investment Corp.
-(KVIC), a state-backed fund management company, signed a memorandum of understanding with Israel's Vertex Venture Capital (VVC) to raise a US$150 million fund, which will be used to finance joint ventures or the merger and acquisition of small and mid-size venture firms in the two countries.
+On 23 August 2010, Korea Venture Investment Corp.
+(KVIC), a South Korean state-backed fund and investment management company, signed a memorandum of understanding with Israel's Vertex Venture Capital (VVC) to raise a US$150 million fund, which will be used to finance joint ventures or the merger and acquisition of small and medium-size venture capital firms between the two countries.

+The two countries signed a free trade agreement in May 2021, making South Korea the first East Asian country to forge a free trade deal with Israel.

 Sri Lanka

 Israel was a source of weapons and training for the Sri Lanka Armed Forces during the war against Liberation Tigers of Tamil Eelam terrorist organization and weapons sold to the country, including IAI Kfir Fighter Jet, the Saar 4 class missile boats, Super Dvora Mk II-class patrol boat and the Gabriel missile.
 In May 2011, the Israeli Minister of Agriculture visited Sri Lanka with an agro-business delegation to promote cooperation between the two countries.